bntngwb/Tugasakhir/README.md

   Dosen
   - no fix integerating data ❌
-  - fix alur logic bimbingan aktif ✅
+  - no fix alur logic bimbingan aktif ✅
-  - no fix alur logic sidang  ✅
+  - no fix alur logic sidang ❌
-  - no fix penilaian  ✅
+  - no fix penilaian ❌
-  - fix penawaran topik ✅
+  - no fix penawaran topik ❌
-  - fix kalender sidang ✅
+  - no fix kalender sidang ❌

   Admin
-  - fix penjadwalan ✅
+  - no fix penjadwalan ✅
-  - fix ubah nilai ✅
+  - no fix ubah nilai ❌
   - fix page jadwal sidang ✅
-  - no fix alokasi pembimbing ❌